 During an EMDR session, therapists work with clients as they revisit painful or frightening memories and guide them through it to achieve two primary goals.
 One is to desensitize the person to the memory and triggers that spark negative emotions and behavior; the other is to help the person reprocess their thoughts in healthier ways.

-According to its website, Seeking Safety is a counseling model started in 1992 that was designed to help people attain safely from trauma and/or substance abuse.
+According to its website, Seeking Safety is a counseling model started in 1992 that was designed to help people attain safely from trauma and/or substance use.
 This therapy, an example of a trauma-specific treatment, addresses both the trauma and the addiction in populations such as the homeless, domestic violence survivors, veterans and military, people with severe mental health disorders, and others.
 It does not require clients to revisit the details of their trauma experiences, which makes it easy to use, flexible, and appealing to a wide range of clients, the site says.

 Seeking Safety can be used in an individual setting or within groups, and it can be adapted to any length of addiction treatment or level of care, including outpatient, inpatient, and residential.
 It also can be applied to any trauma or type of substance.